VISENDI56/iLuminara-Core/compliance_artifacts/security_policies/CAA_proposal.md

 **Status:** ACTIVE | **Enforcement:** Crypto-Shredder

 ## 1. Policy Statement
-iLuminara strictly prohibits the transfer of "Nuclear IP" (Source Code, Weights) to external partners.
+iLuminara strictly prohibits the transfer of "Core IP" (Source Code, Weights) to external partners.
 Instead, we offer a **Controlled Access Area (CAA)**.

 ## 2. The CAA Mechanism
 - **No Transfer:** Partners never receive the code.